bigandy/sibling-count/README.md

 # Sibling-count Web Component

 A web component that allows you to put --sibling-count on the parent item, as well as --sibling-index on each child item.
 This allows cool things such as https://nerdy.dev/cyclical-radio-group-with-trig-functions-and-grid but without the hard-work of hand-coding the css variables.
+Here's the [CSSWG ticket](https://github.com/w3c/csswg-drafts/issues/4559).

 ## Scripts